commonhaus/foundation/bylaws/5-decision-making.md

 ### Sense Vote

+Members indicate their level of comfort or agreement with a proposal using *reactions*.

+Sense votes typically use the following reactions, though alternatives may be suggested for specific proposals:

 - **👍 (:+1:):** Indicates strong support or agreement with the proposal.
 - **👀 (:eyes:):** Suggests acceptance or willingness to go along with the proposal, even if it's not the preferred choice.
 - **👎 (:-1:):** Signifies discomfort or disagreement with the proposal, requiring further discussion.

-Members are expected to *react* to express their level of comfort or agreement with a proposal, ensuring a comprehensive understanding of the community's stance.

 Discussion of the proposal should occur in comments on the PR or GitHub Discussion.
 If conversations happen elsewhere (in chat, for example), a summary of the conversation should be added as a comment if the discussion helped clarify the proposal or resolve a concern.

-If significant changes are needed, the current Discussion/PR should be closed as outdated, and replaced with a revised proposal.
+If significant revisions are necessary, the current proposal should be closed as outdated and replaced with a new proposal.
+The new proposal has revised content to maintain focus on the most current version and simplify navigation for members.

+In all instances, efforts should be made to [address concerns and objections](#handling-unresolved-issues) constructively.

 ### Moving forward

-In the absence of discomfort or disagreement, the proposal can move forward.

-For significant matters, like those requiring a CF Council [Supermajority Vote][cfc-sv], a formal voting process should be followed.
+A proposal moves forward if it receives sufficient support and meets applicable participation thresholds defined in the [CFC/EGC voting rules][cfc-sv].

-[cfc-sv]: ./3-cf-council.md#matters-requiring-supermajority-vote
+[cfc-sv]: ./3-cf-council.md#voting

 ### Handling Unresolved Issues

-In cases where consensus is not reached:
+If consensus cannot be reached:

-- Arrange a meeting with all relevant parties to discuss the proposal.
+- A member of the CFC will arrange a meeting with all relevant parties to discuss the proposal.
-- Use a structured, time-boxed format to address objections.
+- The meeting will use a structured, time-boxed format to allow the proposal and objections to be presented and discussed.
-- Conclude with a vote to decide whether to move forward despite unresolved objections.
+- The meeting will conclude with a vote, subject to [voting rules][cfc-sv], that will decide whether to proceed despite unresolved objections.

-Record the meeting's outcome in the original Discussion/PR to maintain transparency and traceability.
+- The outcome will be documented in the discussion thread and the proposal will be marked as resolved.

 ## Elections